List of monarchs of the Muhammad Ali dynasty: Sultanate (1914–1922)

 On 19 December 1914, Abbas Helmi II was deposed by the British government while he was on a visit to Vienna due to his anti-British stance.
 The British severed Egypt's nominal ties to the Ottoman Empire, thus ending the country's status as a khedivate.
 Prime Minister Hussein Rushdi Pasha served as acting head of state until Abbas Helmi II's half-uncle Hussein Kamel was chosen as the country's new monarch.
 For a brief while, the British had considered putting an end to the Muhammad Ali Dynasty and installing Aga Khan III as ruler.
-Hussein Kamel took the title of Sultan of Egypt (preceded by the untranslatable style of Sa Hautesse), thereby putting him on an equal footing with the Ottoman Sultan.
+Hussein Kamel took the title of Sultan of Egypt (preceded by the style of Sa Hautesse or His Highness), thereby putting him on an equal footing with the Ottoman Sultan.
 However, the end of nominal Ottoman suzerainty over Egypt did not result in genuine independence; the Sultanate of Egypt was a British protectorate where real power lay in the hand of the High Commissioner.